web2000_sunsetarch

 This area is one of Utah's more scientifically significant landscapes due to its sedimentary rock formations containing an unbroken record of fossils spanning 30 million years of the Late Cretaceous Era.
 Life forms of all kinds are recorded here, including dinosaurs.

-A small visitor center in Cannonville, Utah, along Scenic Byway can be called at 435-826-5640.
+This monument includes the Grosvenor Arch, the Cottonwood Canyon Narrows, Hackberry Canyon, the Cockscomb, and the old Paria townsite.
+A small visitor center along the Scenic Byway in Cannonville, Utah, can be reached at 435-826-5640.
 This location is closed in the winter.
 See Escalante Canyons for nearby information.

 Previous Image Next Image